weblate/qTox_enhanced-1/doc/coding_standards.md

 /**
  * @brief I can be briefly described as well!
  *
- * And here goes my longer descrption!
+ * And here goes my longer description!
  *
  * @param x Description for the first parameter
- * @param y Description for the second paramater
+ * @param y Description for the second parameter
  * @return An amazing result
  */
 static int example(int x, int y)